briansproule20/thematic_colors/README.md

 # thematic_colors
-A website color theme changer, which makes use of color theory to provide randomized, new color themes which maintain readability and contrast.
+A website color theme changer, which makes use of color theory to provide color themes which maintain readability and contrast.